The Sandusky and Maumee River Walleye Run

 Check the Water Level and Temp Report

-It is important to check the water level and temperature of the each river before going.
+It is important to check the water level and temperature of each river before going.
 The water level may be too high to cross and wade certain sections.
-Some of the fish holding areas on the Maumee River are only accessible by wading to them.
-Also, during high water periods the turbidity goes up.
+Some of the areas holding fish on the Maumee River are only accessible by wading.
+Also, during high water times, the turbidity goes up.
 This causes visibility to decline.
+Below is the flow chart for the Maumee River.

 Walleye River Fishing Tackle